 Sanur in a nutshell…

-So where is Sanur?
 Sanur is a town in the south and on the east coast of Bali.
-A town known as the gateway to the likes of Komodo Islands and the Nusa Archipelago….
+It’s a town known as the gateway to the likes of Komodo Islands and the Nusa Archipelago….

-Sanur hosts a number of gorgeous hotels and resorts so is a great spot to choose if you want the all inclusive Balinese experience or if you’re a looking for a family holiday location…
+Sanur hosts a number of gorgeous hotels and resorts, so it’s a great spot to choose if you want the all inclusive Balinese experience or if you’re a looking for a family holiday location…

 Local spas, warungs, markets and produce still fill the streets of Sanur and you can still very much enjoy Bali without masses of crowds.